Faculty Research Profile through the Office of the VP Research

 Since January 2003, students from eight different UNB faculties and partner educational institutions such as Dalhousie University, Compu College, the New Brunswick Community College, and the Atlantic College of Therapeutic Massage have used the Community Health Clinic as the centre for part or all of a clinical placement and research.

-UNB professor to be inducted as American Academy of Nursing fellow
+UNB professor inducted as American Academy of Nursing fellow

-Janice Thompson, professor in the faculty of nursing at the University of New Brunswick in Fredericton, has been selected for induction as a fellow of the American
+Janice Thompson, professor in the faculty of nursing at the University of New Brunswick in Fredericton, has been induction as a fellow of the American

 Columbia and 28 countries, including Canada.